Representing Mission Viejo Residents in Lemon Law Claims

 - Crepe Myrtle.

 The National Arbor Day Foundation has named Mission Viejo a “Tree City USA” award recipient five times.
 This year, in celebration of Earth Day 2017, residents gathered to plant trees and shrubs, pick up litter, and enjoy free hotdogs and ice cream.

 Lake Mission Viejo is a large recreational reservoir popular for swimming, boating, fishing, and more.
 The lake was constructed in the 1970s and includes a drainage diversion system that was state-of-the-art at that time.
 The system directs urban runoff around the lake to prevent contamination.
 However, recent drought conditions have made maintaining the lake with drinking water less tenable.

 As reported by local media, the city decided to launch an ambitious and innovative program to address the problem.
 It will now use reclaimed, highly-treated wastewater to fill the lake.
 Millions of gallons of drinking water will be preserved for household use.
 Meanwhile, the program’s strict environmental standards will ensure recreational visitors can enjoy the lake in the same ways they always have.

-Just like Mission Viejo’s developers, we believe in doing the right thing; and at Neale & Fhima, we believe auto manufacturers should do the right thing when a new car turns out to be defective.
+As successful lemon law attorneys, we believe auto manufacturers should do the right thing when a new car turns out to be defective.
 Unfortunately, manufacturers sometimes put their own interests first.
 If this has been your experience, please contact us for advice on filing a lemon law claim in California.